The Relationship Between Language and Culture Explained

 Take terms that have lasted from ancient times to modernity to heart

-When you look at any culture, you cannot rightly ignore its history.
-Understanding its history allows you to form some idea of how and why certain words came to mean what they do.
+Understanding a culture’s history allows you to form some idea of how and why certain words came to mean what they do.
 For example, in Mandarin, 心 (Xīn) is often directly translated to “heart” in English.
 However, the word also refers to the mind and one’s emotions.

-The history of a culture explains the power a term or idea can carry in a language, but it also explains the existence of certain (sometimes seemingly random) linguistic elements.
+The history of a culture explains the power a term or idea can carry in a language, but it also explains the existence of certain linguistic elements.

-To really understand, you also have to ask yourself about the influence of other cultures on a language.
+To really understand a language, you also have to ask yourself about the influence of other cultures on it.

 Watch out for footprints left by other cultures on a language